Our mission is simple

 Founder, Smule

-Join Niema Moshiri for a workshop about his workflow when conducting a real-time analysis of SARS-CoV-2 (the virus behind COVID-19).
+Join Forbes 30 under 30 listmaker Niema Moshiri for a workshop about his workflow when conducting a real-time analysis of SARS-CoV-2 (the virus behind COVID-19).

-Join Michael Littman for a workshop on how we tell machines what we want and ways to improve our communication with machines.
-This workshop is beginner friendly and is great for more advanced programmers as well, so let’s jump right in!
+Join award-winning Ivy League professor Michael Littman for a workshop on how we tell machines what we want and ways to improve our communication with machines.

 0 %